AlfredoMartins/phone-task-testing/readme.md

 On risk levels, H - High; M - Medium; L - Low

 ### Features not to be tested
-No need for this task.
+404 - Bad requests are not going to be tested.

 ### Strategy
 For this task, [Apache JMeter](https://jmeter.apache.org/) is the testing software recommended to be used.
 Please check out [JMeter Getting Started](https://jmeter.apache.org/usermanual/get-started.html) to learn in case needed.

 There will be about 4 regression tests.
-We used "Retest all" and "Regression test selection".
+We use "Retest all" and "Regression test selection".

 At MASTER LEVEL is expected all functionality work perfect.